-The cluster $\not -bd = db$ appears to contain a similar record depicting a group arriving at a vast expanse of land that appeared to them for the first time: $\not -bd$ "appeared" $\rightarrow bd$ " "beginning" $\rightarrow badiah$ "desert".
+The cluster $\not -bd = db$ appears to contain a similar record depicting a group arriving at a vast expanse of land that appeared to them for the first time: "bd" appeared" $\rightarrow bd'$ "beginning" $\rightarrow badiah$ "desert".
 These are the bedo "Bedouins", or "the people of the beginning".
-The root $\not -bd$ has a number of extensions ending in f hamza or a f hamza converted to f have f an invention of the earlier f people.
-The disciplined f has a probably a construction of f or the Yemeni people: possibly the oldest warring nation on Earth.
+The root "bd" has a number of extensions ending in hamza or a hamza converted to a, w or y, making it eligible for consideration as an invention of the earlier "D" people.
+The disciplined "bd" = db" is most probably a construction of "D", or the Yemeni people: possibly the oldest warring nation on Earth.